International airports in Israel. Israel airports for international flights

 Second Eilat Airport - the southernmost of all.

-Eilat airport.
+Eilat Airport.

 Historical reference

 It consists from one terminal.
 It is located in the city center.
 There are many hotels nearby.
-With the opening of a new airport in Eilat, the old one is planned to be closed.
+With the opening of the new airport in Eilat, the old one is planned to be closed.

 Two local airports have the right to receive international flights: